Kentucky Kingdom: Ed Hart's return

 Ed Hart and the Kentucky Kingdom Redevelopment Company announced in August 2012 that they would begin work to reopen the park in 2014.
 On October 19, Hart said the company planned to invest $120 million, using $50 million to reopen the park and investing another $70 million over the term of the lease.
 All rides were slated to reopen with the exception of Greezed Lightnin', which was too costly to repair and reopen.
 The company also planned to add a $15 million roller coaster, install three new rides, and double the size of the Hurricane Bay water park.
 The planned expansion would be the largest in the park's history.

 In January 2013, the Kentucky Fair Board granted preliminary approval for a lease and the Kentucky Tourism Development Finance Authority (KTDFA) approved government incentives in support of reopening the park, placing Ed Hart and his investors in charge of park operations.
 The scheduled opening date was announced as May 24, 2014.
 On March 25, Hart specified that it would take more money than previously anticipated to rebuild and expand the park.
 The investment plan previously approved under the terms of the lease consisted of $20 million in partner equity and $25 million in borrowed money.
 The city planned to provide subsidies and tax incentives up to $200,000 per year for the first five years and $100,000 per year for following five years.
 Hart was able to secure $28.5 million in financing and proprietors would be under contract obligation to invest at least $1 million per year on park upgrades.
 On April 10, the KTDFA approved up to $10 million in sales tax rebates over the next 10 years for Kentucky Kingdom.

-Lightning Run, added in 2014, is the only roller coaster in the front half of the park.
+Lightning Run, added in 2014, is the only operating Hyper GT-X model roller coaster in the world.

 Construction began in July 2013.
 The park added a new $7 million, Chance Rides roller coaster, named Lightning Run, three new children's rides in King Louie's Playland (previously Looney Tunes Movie Town), a new drop tower named FearFall (a replacement for the park's former drop ride, Superman: Tower of Power), a new flat ride named Professor John's Flying Machines, and several new attractions in the Hurricane Bay Water Park.
 Kentucky Kingdom and Hurricane Bay reopened on May 24, 2014.